macbeth/comfyui-truenas/README.md

 | /app/ComfyUI/input	      | Input for Comfyui (reference images etc)            |
 | /app/ComfyUI/user         | Settings and worflow                                |

+The image create also a volume for python env.
+If the container stop to work destroy and recreate the container.

 ## Identify the right image for you: